verstaerker/vue-bem/README.md

 ### `hyphenate` (Boolean|Object)

 Allows to enable auto hyphenating of `block`, `element` and `modifiers`.
 Mixins are never touched.
 By default hyphenating is only applied to `modifiers` to allow the use of camelCase key names for the modifier Object.
 It is recommended to write `block` and `element` already in kebab case if you prepare so because it removes the conversion step.
+Hyphenation for `modifiers` will apply for static and dynamic modifiers.

 ### `delimiters` (Object)